-This example shows how to optimize a design to meet a custom objective using the Design Optimization tool.
+This example shows how to optimize a design to meet a custom objective using the Response Optimization tool.
 You optimize the cylinder parameters to minimize the cylinder geometry and satisfy design requirements.

 A step change applied to the cylinder control valve orifice area that causes the cylinder piston position to change.